PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 1. Extract the contents into %USERPROFILE%/android
 1. Android's **platform-tools** and **tools** directories were added to the Git Bash session's PATH file while installing the Git SCM tools.

 1. Run the SDK Manager.
+You can do this in the Git Bash session by running:
 ```bash
 cd ${USERPROFILE}/android
 "SDK Manager.exe"